babel/website/docs/v8-migration.md

   **Migration**: Replace the plugin with `importAttributes`.
 If you are still using the `assert` keyword it's recommended that you migrate to `with`: if it's not possible to do so, you can use the `["importAttributes", { deprecatedAssertSyntax: true }]` option.`

+- Remove `importReflection` parser plugin ([#16808](https://github.com/babel/babel/pull/16808))

+  The "import reflection" proposal does not exist anymore, and it was superseeded by the "source phase imports" proposal, which uses the `source` modifier for imports instead of `module`.

+  **Migration**: Replace the plugin with `sourcePhaseImports`, and migrate your code to use `source` instead of `module` in import declarations.

 ### `@babel/generator` {#configuration-change-generator}

 ![medium](https://img.shields.io/badge/risk%20of%20breakage%3F-medium-yellow.svg)